VIN-y/MissChanger/STLs/README.md

 The locker required a M3x12mm bolt on the side, as shown in the picture below.

 **Note:** (1) the pogo pin pad on the print-head rear needs to be female, as the pins would be live during operation.
-(2) the chamfer on the pin should be increased (rounded if possible), for better mating procedure.
+(2) the chamfer on the pin should be increased (rounded if possible), for better mating action.
+(3) [reminder] the locker need to be printed with auto-painted supports, in the default orientation.

 ![20240218_221143.jpg](/images/20240218_231424.jpg)